 Most cases of breast cancer do not have a genetic link, rather most cases are sporadic.
 I imagine the shock of hearing those words when there is no history of cancer in your family, is perhaps even greater than for someone like me whose family gene pool is “tainted”.

 You might think that since my cancer does have a genetic link, I’d just go with that.
-It makes for a good “getting cancer excuse,” right?
+It makes for a good “getting cancer reason,” right?

 At least I’ve got something to blame it on.